 A Peek at the Fun: Looking for a fun kids Christmas party idea?
 I have an awesome “Cookies for Santa Party,” complete with hand decorated cookie plates.

-It’s officially Santa season and we don’t want anyone to be unprepared for his monumental visit! 🙂 Everyone knows Santa gets a serious craving for cookies when he is delivering gifts around the world, so why not serve them on a plate with a personal flare!?
+It’s officially Santa season and I don’t want anyone to be unprepared for his monumental visit! 🙂 Everyone knows Santa gets a serious craving for cookies when he is delivering gifts around the world, so why not serve them on a plate with a personal flare!?

 This Cookies for Santa Christmas Party gives your guests the opportunity to decorate their own plate for the big guy himself.
-We have everything you need so you will have more time to focus on the fun.
+I have everything you need so you will have more time to focus on the fun.
 This party is such a blast, even the adults will want to join in.